jonathonbuhler/Pantry-To-Porch/readme.md

 # Week 2:

 This week was spent creating visuals individually to display the data is various ways.
+We started working as a group on a Google Doc report that we can show to the Pantry To Porch contact.